 The rising burden of diseases linked to a sedentary lifestyle and the increasing elderly population are additional significant drivers of this market's expansion.
 For instance, the International Diabetes Federation estimates that 52.7 million individuals in Europe between the ages of 20 and 79 have diabetes, with the figure rising to 69 million by 2045.
 For the forecast period, it is likely that increased gut microbial diversity—more particularly, an increase in butyrate-producing bacteria—will boost insulin resistance and type 2 diabetes risk, adding to the burden of lifestyle diseases like diabetes.

 |Growth Rate from 2023 to 2032||CAGR of 25.3%|

 |Forecast Period||2023 to 2032|

 The region's escalating disease burden is contributing to the market's expansion.
-For instance, the American Cancer Society forecasts that there will be around 1,918,030 new cancer cases in the US in 2022.
+For instance, according to the American Cancer Society, there will be around 1,918,030 new cancer cases in the US in 2022.
 Additionally, the Globocan 2020 numbers show that there are currently 274,364 new cancer cases, with an anticipated 400,564 instances by 2040.
 As a result, the rising incidence of cancer will likely fuel market expansion as gut microbiota regulate tumor therapy by improving patients' receptivity to immunotherapy and minimizing the adverse effects of chemotherapeutic drugs.

 The expansion of the market in the area is also being aided by the rising number of research studies and the regulatory bodies' support for the investigation.
-In February 2022, 4D Pharma plc gained FDA approval for two Live Biotherapeutics, MRx0005 and MRx0029, which are investigational new drugs (IND) for treating Parkinson's disease.
+For example, 4D pharma plc, in February 2022, gained FDA approval for two Live Biotherapeutics, MRx0005 and MRx0029, which are investigational new drugs (IND) for the treatment of Parkinson's disease.
 The market will likely develop as a result of these approvals.

 By Disease Type